Neustrelitz–Warnemünde railway: Upgrading of the line

 Already upgraded Plaaz station looking towards Rostock.

 The Berlin–Rostock is being upgraded as part of an investment program on the existing network for speeds of generally 160 km/h and higher axle loads of up to 25 tonnes.
 It is being equipped with the European Train Control System with a total of 13 electronic interlockings.
-Most work was expected to be completed by 2013 and the remaining work will take place in the following years.
+The work has been carried out in sections since 2005 and is expected to be completed in 2033.
 A financing agreement for the upgrade was settled with DB Netz in December 2002.
 While the work was estimated to cost a total of €685 million in 2006, the estimated cost in 2013 had risen to about €850 million.
 Of this, the federal government is funding €577 million, the European Regional Development Fund is funding €167 million and the rest is being funded by Deutsche Bahn from its own resources.

 In June 2007, the first upgraded section between Rostock and Lalendorf Ost was reopened after a year of complete renovation.
 From June 2010 to April 2012, the Neustrelitz–Kratzeburg section was upgraded with train operations running on a single track.
 The section between Kratzeburg and Waren will follow.
 Upgrading on the line between Waren and Lalendorf has been underway since September 2012 and the train service on this section was closed from 10 September 2012 to 26 April 2013 for this work.

 As part of the upgrade, the platform in Kratzeburg station is being extended and in future it will be served by the Rostock–Berlin Regional-Express services.
 Langhagen station is being reactivated for passenger services.
 The traveling time of Regional-Express services between Neustrelitz and Rostock has not been reduced compared to the situation before the start of the work.

-Waren (Müritz) station will not be rehabilitated until 2018, including changes to the overhead line and the tracks.
+Waren (Müritz) station was rehabilitated between April 2018 and October 2019.
+The construction includes: